tim-gromeyer/html2md/README.md

 ## What does it do

-*html2md* is designed to convert HTML to Markdown.
-It is fast and lightweight but has no options yet.

-Also the project is a good example for efficient abstraction of logical decision trees via strategy pattern.
+html2md is a fast and reliable C++ library for converting HTML content into markdown.
+It offers support for a wide range of HTML tags, including those for formatting text, creating lists, and inserting images and links.
+In addition, html2md is the only HTML to markdown converter that offers support for table formatting, making it a valuable tool for users who need to convert HTML tables into markdown.

-## Use this library
+## How to use this library

+To use html2md, follow these steps:

-First of all, **clone** the library: `git clone https://github.com/tim-gromeyer/html2md`.
+1. Clone the library: `git clone https://github.com/tim-gromeyer/html2md`

-Then **add the files** `include/html2md.h` and `src/html2md.cpp` **to your build**.
+2. Add the files `include/html2md.h` and `src/html2md.cpp` to your project

-Afterwards follow the **example below**.
+3. Include the `html2md.h` header in your code
+4. Use the `html2md::Convert` function to convert your HTML content into markdown

+Here is an example of how to use the `html2md::Convert` function:

 ```cpp
 #include <html2md.h>